TritonDataCenter/manta/docs/operator-guide/mantav2-migration.md

     echo "The postgres asyncs in this DC are: '$inst_csv'"
     ```

-3. Freeze the postgres clusters for the duration.
-   (This isn't strictly necessary for proper operation.)

-    ```
-    manta-oneach -z $inst_csv 'manatee-adm freeze -r "mantav2 migration"'
-    ```

-4. Copy the snaplink-sherlock.sh script to the server global zone hosting each
+3. Copy the snaplink-sherlock.sh script to the server global zone hosting each
    postgres async.

     ```